kleinebre/rustgtk/README.md

 - src/examples/one_button_keyboard.rs

 This shows how one might implement the most basic on-screen keyboard dialog.
 There's no display, no backspace, just one button and OK/Cancel.
 The result is handled with a callback.

+- src/examples/struct_based_keyboard.rs

+As above but now with all the structures properly defined.